 The Center Pole is a Native non-profit organization founded in 1999.
 The campus is located at the foot of the Little Big Horn Battlefield National Monument on the Crow Indian Reservation in Montana.
-Originally a youth development organization, it has expanded its work to include projects for a stronger Crow community.
+Originally a youth development organization, we have expanded our work to include projects for a stronger Crow community.
 The expansion includes an alternative energy demonstration project, work in the area of food sovereignty, a digital archives, an indigenous media and education center and a radio station to give the Crow people a voice.

 We teach and model entrepreneurship through their social enterprises: cafe, gift shop, resale shop and tipi stays.
 These enterprises offer area employment and serve to create sustainability for our programs.